anskarl/LoMRF/doc/0_quick_start.md

 # Quick Start

 Assuming that you have successfully build a LoMRF distribution and added LoMRF executables in your default `PATH` (see [Building and Linking](6_building_and_linking.md)).
-In the following paragraphs we will write our first LoMRF model and perform probabilistic inference.
+In the following paragraphs we will present our first LoMRF model and perform probabilistic inference.

 ## Running Example

-For our running example we use the [Yale Shooting Problem](https://en.wikipedia.org/wiki/Yale_shooting_problem), a well-known AI test case of non-monotonic temporal reasoning which is proposed by Steve Hanks and Drew McDermott[^1].
+For our running example we use the [Yale Shooting Problem](https://en.wikipedia.org/wiki/Yale_shooting_problem), a well-known AI test case of non-monotonic temporal reasoning which was proposed by Steve Hanks and Drew McDermott[^1].
 In brief, a hunter tries to kill a prey with his gun.
 Only when the hunter shoots with a loaded gun the prey is being killed.

 In the example scenario there is a sequence of *actions* (e.g., loading the gun) and *situations* (e.g., the prey is alive).
 The series of actions and situations occur in linear time.
-Furthermore, at each instant of time some actions may happen (e.g., the hunter loads the gun), causing related situations hold or not (e.g., the gun is loaded).
+Furthermore, at each instant of time some actions may happen (e.g., the hunter loads the gun), causing related situations to hold or not (e.g., the gun is loaded).

 To demonstrate the core features of  LoMRF, we model the Yale Shooting scenario by using the [Event Calculus](https://en.wikipedia.org/wiki/Event_calculus) logical action formalism.
 In the Event Calculus we represent *actions* with *events* and *situations* with *fluents*.
 More formally, a fluent is a property whose value may change over time.
 When an event occurs it may change the value of a fluent.
 The underlying time  model is linear and we represent time-points as integer numbers.
 The core domain-independent axioms of the Event Calculus define whether a fluent holds or not at a specific time-point.
 Moreover, the axioms incorporate the common sense *law of inertia*, according to which fluents persist over time, unless they are affected by the occurrence of some event.
 For example, the gun remains loaded (fluent) until the hunter shoots (event).
 Below we outline the events and the fluents that we use in the example:

 | Event | Description                |